vladbabii/netbooted-swarm/README.md

 # NetBooted Swarm
 This is a guide to setup
+* server
-1. server - a ubuntu lts server with the netboot files and the docker swarm leader
+  *  ubuntu lts server with the netboot files and the docker swarm leader
+  *  requies at least
+    *  2-core cpu
+    *  2 gb memory
+    *  40 gb storage for a basic config
+    *  gigabit networking
+* worker(s)
-2. worker(s) - any number of netbooted clients that will boot from the server and attach to it as a docker swarm node
+  * any number of netbooted clients that will boot from the server and attach to it as a docker swarm node
+  * requires at least
+    * 2 core cpu
+    * memory as needed
+    * gigabit networking
+    * NO DISK

+I am running this on a set of HP T520 with a sodimm of 8 gb ram ( https://www.parkytowers.me.uk/thin/hp/t520/ )

 # May thanks to
 netboot server